hmlongco/Resolver/README.md

 ## Registration

-So let's use Resolver to register some classes.
+Let's use Resolver to register some classes.

 Here we're extending the base Resolver class with the ResolverRegistering protcol, which pretty much just means that we've added the registerAllServices() function.